- Sticklepath Community School

 - E admin@sticklepath…imary.devon.sch.uk

-- A mainstream state school for pupils aged from 5 to 11
+- A state school for boys and girls aged from 5 to 11.

 - Boarding: No